- LIVING FOR FREE and GIVING

 Dennis supports the idea of barter and exchange though he personally doesn't barter, never requiring anything in return for what he does.
 He says “We are creating true communities - a gift economy.”

-Dennis says that love isn't just the fastest way to change our lives and our world.
+Dennis says that love isn't just the fastest way to change ourselves and our world.
 It's the only way!